sanitycheck/rfcreeper/README.md

 ## Acknowledgments

-* Hat tip to that sexy beast Thomas and Princess C
+* Hat tip to Software Development Profs for encouraging me to take my programming a step further